stuckatsixpm/antelopy/docs/index.md

 title: Home
 ---

-# Antelopy
+# antelopy
 _Python serializer for Antelope blockchain transaction data_
 _Supported Python versions: 3.8+_

 ## Overview

-Since Leap 3.1, the `abi_json_to_bin` endpoint has been deprecated to ensure the integrity of transaction data.
-Antelopy offers an drop-in serialization option to support Python-based interaction with Antelope blockchains.
+Since Leap 3.1, the `abi_json_to_bin` endpoint has been deprecated to ensure the integrity of transaction data. **antelopy** offers an drop-in serialization option to support Python-based interaction with Antelope blockchains.

-Antelopy supports the following libraries.
+**antelopy** supports the following libraries.

 | Antelope Library                                                   | Support Status                                     | Guide                |
 | ------------------------------------------------------------------ | -------------------------------------------------- | -------------------- |